Our verdict

 Couldn’t be easier to take care of

-The reviewers all agree that this Allbirds shoe is making life so much easier.
+We couldn't agree more that this Allbirds shoe makes life so much easier.
 To keep them clean, you can just throw them into the washing machine and let to air dry.
-But here are just a few tips from the shoe owners that prevent the wool from deteriorating quickly:
+But here are just a few tips to prevent the wool from deteriorating quickly:

 - remove the insoles and the laces

-- put the shoes in a delicate’s wash bag
+- put the shoes in a delicate wash bag

 - wash on the gentle cycle